 What You Will Need

-- salt and pepper: ahi tuna has such a mild flavor, so we don’t want to over-season them, but they definitely need a little salt and pepper to bring them to life.
+- salt and pepper: ahi tuna has such a mild flavor, so we don’t want to over-season them.
+But they definitely need a little salt and pepper to bring them to life.

 - sesame seeds: you will press these into the ahi tuna right before you sear them in a hot pan.

-- oil: I generally reach for the olive oil, but avocado oil works just fine here
+- oil: I generally reach for the olive oil, but avocado oil works just fine here too.

 Does Seared Tuna Need to be Sushi Grade